Division of Hotels and Restaurants

 - Bars that serve food.

 DACS licenses bakeries, grocery stores, and convenience stores.
-DOH licenses bars that do not serve food and institutions such as schools and hospitals.
+DOH licenses bars that do not serve food, civic and fraternal organizations, and institutions such as schools and detention facilities.

 If your food service operation expands beyond the authority of your current licensing agency, you have a couple of options: